 The total amount of available funding in FY2017 for grant awards under this RFP is \$7,025,000.
-Of this amount, it is anticipated that up to 12 Program Design and 10 Implementation awards will be funded.
+Of this amount, it is anticipated that up to 12 Program Design and Initial Implementation awards will be funded.

 Eligible applicants may receive up to 36 months of funding under the federal public Charter Schools Program, contingent upon available funds.
-The program includes two different types of funding - Program Design and Implementation.
 Up to 18 months may be devoted to the Program Design activities of the charter school, and not more than 24 months to its Implementation activities (36 months maximum for both Program Design and Implementation).
-Grantees will receive an initial Program Design award or initial Implementation award.
+Grantees will receive an initial Program Design award.
 Funding beyond the 18-month maximum of an initial Program Design award would be considered an Implementation award.
-Funding for the final 12 months of any Implementation award may be made available to selected grantees via a continuation application.
-Continuation funding after the grant term of either type of award will be contingent upon satisfactory progress on activities funded with the preceding grant award and upon available federal funding.
+Funding for subsequent initial implementation funds will be available to grantees via a continuation application.
+Continuation funding after the grant term will be contingent upon satisfactory progress on activities funded with the preceding grant award and upon available federal funding.